The Flavor of Corn: Plot

-Lorenzo then meets a woman with whom he falls in love.
-Lorenzo's relationship with the woman is unfulfilling and they break up.
+Lorenzo had met a woman on the train to the village with whom he falls in love, but his relationship with her is unfulfilling and they break up.

 During this time, Lorenzo grows closer to Duilio and they begin a secret romantic relationship.
 Many things change after Duilio’s stepmother begins to distrust Lorenzo.
 They begin to meet very rarely and Duilio starts to behave desperately to see Lorenzo.
 Lorenzo reflects on the nature of their relationship and decides to leave the village and Duilio.